thegrondin/GoogleSheetUpdatesBySMS/README.md

 # GoogleSheetUpdatesBySMS

-A small script that listen to updates on a added row in Google Sheet and notify a user by SMS
+A small script that listen to updates on an added row in Google Sheet and notify a user by SMS